PART 35: THE WOUNDED

 Frank stood, aghast.
-“Luci, maybe we should find my parents and–”
+“Luci, maybe we should find my parents and go–”

 “No, that’s all right,” Mr. Waterson interrupted with a sigh.
-“She is right, after all.”
+“After all, she’s not wrong.”

 Frank winced.
 “Oh, I don’t know…”

-“If it takes a life or death situation for me to meet someone’s Carrie’s been spending her time with, I can hardly claim otherwise, can I?” he retorted wryly.
+“If it takes a life or death situation for me to meet someone’s Carrie’s been spending a lot of her time with, I can hardly claim otherwise, can I?” he retorted wryly.
 He smiled at Luci.
 “You certainly share Carrie’s spirit and determination.
 The two of you must be close.”